Some basics live in the One Thing and Tuesday Sweep series, but here are some great links to learn more about taking care with your digital footprint.

 Password Managers

 Assembled from 2021 reviews on Tom’s Guide, Wired and PCMag, and ConsumerReports.
-The best password remains… the one you’ll use.
+The best password manager remains… the one you’ll use.